-Sulzer has used magnetic bearings in its HST turbocompressor range with great results over many years.
+Sulzer has used magnetic bearings in its HST turbocompressor range for almost 25 years.
 The first HST machines were installed in 1996 and they are still in operation.
 The bearings and control systems used in those units were developed in-house, and the company continues to develop the design of its own bearings and control systems to this day.
 This experience has given great confidence in the technology and helped the performance and reliability to continually improve.